Information for applicants 2021/22

-Portfolios for Fine Art applications must be submitted digitally, via an online platform called SlideRoom, which will be made available on Friday 16 October to candidates who have submitted a UCAS application to study for the BFA programme.
+Portfolios for Fine Art applications must be submitted digitally, via an online platform called SlideRoom by 6pm UK time on this date.
+This will be made available on the Ruskin website at 18:00 GMT (or shortly thereafter) on Friday 15 October to candidates who have submitted a UCAS application to study for the BFA programme.
 You will be able to upload your portfolio with videos, photographs, audio files and PDFs.
 Please see the Ruskin website for further information.

 Aptitude tests for many subjects must be taken today.

 The closing date for receipt of submitted written work, if required for your subject.
 Please see the ‘How to apply’ tab on the course page for your subject to check exactly what written work is required.

 Written work must be submitted electronically to the College as a .PDF file only, saved under your full name to identify it.
 Please scan a completed University Written Work Cover Sheet and your essay, ensuring that the essay text and any marks or comments written by your teacher have been captured clearly.
 The Cover Sheet should also be verified by a school/college representative (if applicable).
 Please note if you are required to submit more than one piece of written work, please ensure each piece is submitted as a separate .PDF file accompanied by a separate Cover Sheet.

 The pdf of the complete scanned document should be sent to: firstname.lastname@example.org to reach us no later than 10 November 2021.
 Electronic files sent to any email address other than email@example.com, or submitted in any format other than .pdf, will be disregarded.